Travel and Hotel Wellbeing

 - The use of face masks in public spaces

-Current information on what is expected from you in Palma Airport and what measures they are taking to ensure your safety can be found here.
+Current information on what is expected from you in Tenerife Airport and what measures they are taking to ensure your safety can be found here.
 These measures include:

 - Hand sanitiser is provided for use and social distancing of 1.5 metres must be maintained